It is the immediacy of the data which the WET Sensor provides that is valuable to us, not just the excellent accuracy.

 Fertigation and hydroponics

 Where plants are grown in artificial substrates using hydroponic or fertigation systems, nutrients are routinely supplied in irrigation water.
 Nutrient levels are controlled by monitoring the water content and conductivity (EC) and adjusting the injection of liquid fertiliser into the irrigation water.
-The Delta-T WET Sensor excels in monitoring this vital information.
+The Delta-T WET Sensor excels in monitoring this vital information for precision irrigation.

 Article featuring the WET Sensor – exploring Cultilene’s approach to measuring growing conditions in substrate slabs (HortiBiz 2015).